Zelaron/Sprecher-Network/README.md

 - **Interpretability:** Learned splines can be visualized directly
 - **Lateral mixing:** Optional intra-block communication between output dimensions with only O(N) additional parameters

+**Scalability advantage over "Sprecher-inspired" alternatives:**
+Recent architectures like GS-KAN and SaKAN claim Sprecher-inspired efficiency but retain O(N²) weight matrices.
+In contrast, SNs use only vector weights, achieving genuinely linear scaling.
+In a scalability benchmark on 64-dimensional input with depth 3 (M2 MacBook, 8GB unified memory), we double layer width until architectures run out of memory:
+- At width 4096: GS-KAN fails (OOM)
+- At width 8192: Standard KAN fails (OOM)
+- At width 16384: MLP and SaKAN fail (OOM). **SN is the sole survivor** with 49K parameters and 7.4 MB peak memory, vs 538M+ parameters for competitors.

+The benchmark then trains SN at the surviving width, confirming the capacity is utilized (loss drops from 3.4 to 0.068 over 400 epochs).

 ## Installation

 ```